apache/trafficserver/doc/admin-guide/plugins/memory_profile.en.rst

 Plugin Messages
 ===============

-The plugin responds to the following mesages sent via traffic_ctl.
+The plugin responds to the following messages sent via traffic_ctl.

 Message    Action
 ========== ===================================================================================